 Unlike a well-furnished office building, the home is not always designed to ensure productivity.
 First, there is the distraction of just about everything around you.
 Creating a space of your own where you can focus on your work is critical.
 If possible, it is ideal to designate a full room, with a door, so that you can shut out any noise or unfinished projects in the home that might take your eye off your work.
 If you are working in an open space, or otherwise common living area such as a kitchen or den, try to establish a creative, yet permanent workspace that does not need to be cleared away at the end of each work day.

 Your work space should inspire you.
-A bright window, plants or a favourite piece of art work can surround you with beauty and ensure that you love the space where you’ll be spending your days.
+A bright window, plants or a favorite piece of artwork can surround you with beauty and ensure that you love the space where you’ll be spending your days.
 You also need to be comfortable and healthy.
 Invest in a few pieces of proper office equipment, such as an ergonomic chair to ensure a healthy posture while sitting, and a standing desk to allow you to stay productive when taking breaks from long periods of sitting.

 Some people say that the benefit of working from home is that you can spend the day in your pajamas.
 However, getting ready for the work day as though you were heading out of the house can have other benefits.
 Many people feel more confident when dressed in more professional